ThULB/jportal/README.md

 first time run the following command.
 This will build and start solr (search engine), h2 (database) and the web application.

-    ./gradlew build runApp
+    ./gradlew build runSystem appRun

 After the command is processed you find the application [here](http://localhost:8291/jportal "jportal") and solr [here](http://localhost:8391/solr "solr").

 To log in use **administrator** as login name and **alleswirdgut** as password.

-To stop the whole thing do:
+To stop the application just press ENTER in the command line.
+Be aware that the database and the solr server are still running.
+To stop those enter

-    ./gradlew stopApp
+    ./gradlew stopSystem

-To rebuild it do:

-    ./gradlew stopApp clean build runApp

-For developing it is usually not necessary to start/stop solr and the database.
-Its faster to just restart the jetty.
+Usually its is not necessary to start and stop solr and the database while developing.
+You can just rebuild the web application.

-    ./gradlew stopJetty clean build runJetty
+    ./gradlew clean build appRun

 ### DEPLOY JPORTAL
 After building jportal (see [RUN JPORTAL](#run-jportal)) a *.war file will be created